Ishansinghlamba/Ishansinghlamba/README.md

 ## About Me
-<b>Motivated and efficient Full-stack web developer</b> with a history of education in Bsc in Mathematics and an interest in coding.
-Working with MERN stack and programming languages like JavaScript catalyzed my curiosity for web development.
-I have worked in collaborative environments demonstrating my coding and interpersonal skills to meet deadlines.
-Looking forward for some interesting and challenging opportunities.
+<b>A Full-stack web developer</b> with a bachelors in Mathematics and an interest in coding.
+Working with MERN stack and open to learn new technologies.
+Always like the logical thinking from the begining and how software engineering is all about logical flow makes me motivated to do good in this field.
+Always open to interact with other people and if you have an idea or just wanted to have a word with me, just ping me on Linkedin.

 - 🔭 Proficient in **MERN Stack**